Secured-Finance/contracts/README.md

 ## Deployment

-In order to deploy the protocol please execute `npm run deploy:<NETWORK>` command and replace with the network you want to deploy the protocol.
+In order to deploy the protocol please execute `npm run deploy <NETWORK>` command and replace with the network you want to deploy the protocol.

-For example `npm run deploy:hardhat` will deploy the protocol on the local hardhat version of the ethereum blockchain.
+For example `npm run deploy hardhat` will deploy the protocol on the local hardhat version of the ethereum blockchain.

-After the successfull deployment you'll be able to find the deployment result in the deployments folder.
+After the successful deployment you'll be able to find the deployment result in the deployments folder.

+In case you want to reset and redeploy again, you can use the command `npm run deploy:force <NETWORK>`.

 ## Testing